vitorp07/Kodistubs/README.rst

-XBMC Stubs
+Kodi Stubs
 ==========
+(former xbmcstubs)

 These files can help you to develop a script or an addon for `Kodi (XBMC)`_ Media Center.
 Use them in your favorite IDE to enable autocompletion of function, class and method names and access docstrings for each function, class and method.

-Typically, a Python IDE (Integrated Development Environment) allows you add a "source directory" containing the xbmcstubs files to your development project.
+Typically, a Python IDE (Integrated Development Environment) allows you add a "source directory" containing the Kodistubs files to your development project.
 Then you will be able to "import" the modules as you normally would in Python.

 E.g. in `PyCharm IDE`_ go to **File** > **Settings** > **Project xxx** >
-**Project Structure**, click **+ Add Content Root** and select a folder with **Koditubs** files.
+**Project Structure**, click **+ Add Content Root** and select a folder with Koditubs ``.py`` files.
-Then you will get auto-completion, quick help and code inspection for Kodi Python API modules.
+Then you will get auto-completion, quick help and code inspection for Kodi Python API fuctions/classes/methods.

 **Warning**: Kodistubs are literally stubs and do not include any useful code, so don't try to run your program outside Kodi unless you add some testing code into Kodistubs